 About Wildwood Maps

-WildWood Maps is a small Australian studio dedicated to creating hand-drawn, bespoke maps that celebrate the wild corners of the world.
-The studio began life under the name Cartography Chronicles back in 2019, and recently changed its name to Wildwood Maps at the beginning of 2021.
+Wildwood Maps is a small Australian studio run by artist Alexander Broers, dedicated to creating hand-drawn, bespoke maps that celebrate the wild corners of the world.
+The studio began life under the name Cartography Chronicles back in 2020, and recently changed its name to Wildwood Maps at the beginning of 2022.

 A cornerstone of what I do is that everything is completely drawn by hand using pencil, pen, inks and other mediums (and an abundance of strong coffee!).In an age where most things are computerised and online, it's extremely satisfying to make a detailed, hand drawn map that is packed full of character.
 These cartographic works don't just tell you where some place is, but gives you a hint of adventure; dark mountain ranges, ancient forests, rolling plains, camping fires.

 I started creating these maps as a fun project to combine my interests in the world's wild places, antique cartography and fantasy/ historical novels.
 My inspiration came from a eclectic mix of sources that I've enjoyed over the years; some of these are Patrick O' Brian's famous Aubrey and Maturin novels, many outdoor adventures, Christopher Tolkien's own maps, travelling to distant countries, reading Wilfred Thesiger's biography on crossing the Empty Quarter Desert (I didn't finish it but the map is epic!), dabbling in fine art, and more.